 - Other medical conditions.
 Inflammatory conditions, such as giant cell arteritis and Takayasu arteritis, may cause thoracic aortic aneurysms.

 - Problems with your heart's aortic valve.
 Sometimes people who have problems with the valve that blood flows through as it leaves your heart (aortic valve) have an increased risk of thoracic aortic aneurysm.
-This is mainly true for people who were born with a bicuspid aortic valve, meaning the aortic valve has only two leaflets instead of three.
+This is mainly true for people who were born with a bicuspid aortic valve, meaning the aortic valve has only two cusps instead of three.

 - Untreated infection.
 Though it is a rare cause of thoracic aortic aneurysm, it's possible to develop this condition if you've had an untreated infection, such as syphilis or salmonella.